It Turns Out, You Can Be Allergic To Semen

 Rachel K., 35, has a skin allergy to semen.
 "When semen gets on my skin it starts to burn and turn red," she tells Refinery 29.
 "The first time it happened I was 17.
 My boyfriend and I were fooling around and he came on my chest.
 I thought it would be sexy to rub it around, but it started BURNING.
 I had to run to the bathroom and wash it off."

 So, if you are one of the people affected by a semen allergy, what can you do?
 The simplest solution is to use a condom.
-Another option is desensitization, which is having sex a couple times per week until your body develops a tolerance to a partner's spunk.
-Desensitization can also mean having intravaginal injections of increasingly stronger dilutions of a partner's semen.
+Another option is desensitisation, which is having sex a couple times per week until your body develops a tolerance to a partner's spunk.
+Desensitisation can also mean having intravaginal injections of increasingly stronger dilutions of a partner's semen.

 Estévez Cruz always uses condoms when they're with a partner who produces semen, and blow jobs are off the table.
 "If a person can't handle that then it's on to the next person," they said.
 "It's so uncomfortable and painful I'm not trying to experience that for anyone."